BSusheelKumar/HandWritten-Digit-Prediciton/README.md

 3. **Data Augmentation**: Apply augmentation techniques such as rotation, translation, and scaling to increase the diversity of training data and improve generalization.
 4. **Ensemble Learning**: Train multiple models with different initializations or architectures and combine their predictions to improve performance.

+## Deployment

+The trained model has been deployed using Flask framework.
+Frontend for the application was built with the help of ChatGPT.
+The deployment was done on PythonAnywhere platform.

 ## Conclusion

 In conclusion, the trained CNN model achieved a high accuracy on the MNIST dataset.
 By implementing the mentioned strategies for improvement, further enhancements in model performance can be achieved.